kjuhi-18/Password-Generator/README.md

 For critical applications, always follow best security practices.

 📜 License
-This project is licensed under the MIT License — feel free to modify and share.
+This project is licensed under the UNILICENSE License — feel free to modify and share.